manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## What You'll Build

-The React application that you'll build in this tutorial will display a list of events and allow you to manage event attendees.
+The React application that you'll build in this tutorial will display a list of events and allow you to manage the event details.
 The user interface will consist of two pages: a page to list the events and a page to edit the events.
 The application will consume the event data from a GraphQL server that is set up to handle authentication and authorization with Auth0.

 ## Prerequisites